 - How long do you have to move in, and can you ship any belongings to the dorms before move-in day?

 Living in the dorms is a great way to stay close to your classes for at least the first year of college.
-This is why you should find out the basics about living in the college dorms before you even choose a school, and you can do so by asking the tour guide or simply seeing for yourself when you visit the college campus.
+It can also be a great way to socialize and meet friends.
+You should find out the basics about living in the college dorms before you even choose a school, and you can do so by asking the tour guide and seeing for yourself when you visit the college campus.